OSHA Hazard Communication Standard Compliance

 Miller Engineering is often asked to evaluate chemical product literature against mandatory regulations and consensus standards.
-The most applicable mandatory standard for industrial chemicals is often OSHA’s Hazard Communication Standard 29CFR1910.1200.
-OSHA is currently updating the Hazard Communication Standard for consistency with international standards.
+The most applicable mandatory standard for industrial chemicals is often OSHA’s Hazard Communication Standard (HCS) 29CFR1910.1200.
+OSHA recently updated the Hazard Communication Standard for consistency with international standards.

-We are staying on top of these changes, and continue to evaluate product literature to the most applicable standards and regulations for the time period.
+As always, we stayed on top of these changes.
+We continue to evaluate product literature to the most applicable standards and regulations for the time period.
 Further, we can help your company write product literature such as Material Safety Data Sheets (MSDS), Product Labels, & other technical documents.

-The premiere standard for communicating hazards associated with chemicals found in the workplace is the Occupational Health and Safety Administration (OSHA) Hazard Communication Standard (HazCom) found in 29 CFR 1910.1200, which includes the following sections:
+The premiere standard for communicating hazards associated with chemicals found in the workplace is the Occupational Health and Safety Administration (OSHA) Hazard Communication Standard (HazCom or HCS) found in 29 CFR 1910.1200, which includes the following sections:

 (b) scope and application;